-One way of making up for what I am missing has been facebook.
+One way of making up for what I am missing has been through Facebook.
 I very much enjoy looking at all the exquisite Christmas cookie creations many talented bakers have been making.
-Once a day I am posting my daily favorite on my facebook page.
+Once a day I am posting my daily favorite Christmas cookie recipe on my Facebook page.

-Another way is going through past cookie creations of mine.
+Another way is going through past cookie creations of my own.
 While doing that I came across these lovely oatmeal walnut raisin cookies.

 - ⅔ c. white sugar

 - optional spices: ½ tsp. cinnamon, 1 dash nutmeg, 1 dash all-spice

 - 1 ¼ c. uncooked quick cooking oatmeal

 - 1 c. each raisins and coarsely chopped walnuts I also added some chocolate chips

 - Preheat oven to 325F.
 Lightly grease cookie sheets or use parchment paper.
 In large bowl beat butter, sugars, egg and vanilla (and spices) at medium to high speed until fluffy.
 Reduce mixer speed to low, add flour and oatmeal, increase mixer speed gradually and beat just until blended.
 Stir in raisins and nuts.

 - Drop heaping tablespoonfuls of dough 2 ½ inches apart onto prepared sheets.
 Bake for about 17 minutes or until edges of cookies are lightly browned and tops look dry.
 Cool on sheet for 5 minutes.
 Remove to rack to cool completely.